edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 }
 ```

-This is not a good idea however, there is three major problems.
+This is not a good idea however, and there  are three major problems.

 1. we will spawn thousands of bullets, we need a way to 'cooldown' the weapon of the player
 1. How do we update and render them?
 We should store our bullets somewhere.
-1. This is a big one, we put these bullets on the heap, and then forget about them, ayy'oh that's a **Memory Leak**.
+1. This is a big one: we put these bullets on the heap, and then forget about them.
+That's a classic **Memory Leak**.

 ### Storing our bullets